Driving Yourself by Car

 On the other hand, if you become aggressive and disrespectful like an ugly farang, then they may refuse to communicate further with you and you may well just be handed a ticket of 1,000 baht or more, to be paid at the police station that day, and/or much worse if you just drive away.
 On the other hand, the policeman might just walk away and not deal with you any more, according to the stories of many farangs who stonewall with the "no speaka da Thai" routine.
 I don't agree with that karma, and it's not a big deal to be pulled over by a policeman for a driving infraction.
 Just find out what you did wrong and deal with that.
 Don't be impulsive and do something stupid.

-I've been stopped by police for several things -- following other cars down restricted lanes without knowing the 3 person per vehicle law during rush hour, following other cars thru a red light in the far left lane at a T intersection (just because others routinely do it doesn't mean it's legal, and sometimes we all got pulled over by a happy policeman), following a bus thru a red light on Ramkamhaeng (radioed up to the next cop, but I had only 60 baht on me, so the policeman just smiled and said I could help him only a little bit, oh well...), running a red light that I didn't see (heavy duty lecture by the policeman but no ticket and no fine; mostly since it was a minor T-intersection), and probably the worst -- expired insurance sticker, something they take very seriously.
+I've been stopped by police for several things -- following other cars thru a red light in the far left lane at a T intersection (just because others routinely do it doesn't mean it's legal, and sometimes we all got pulled over by a happy policeman), following a bus thru a red light on Ramkamhaeng (radioed up to the next cop, but I had only 60 baht on me, so the policeman just smiled and said I could help him only a little bit, oh well...), running a red light that I didn't see (heavy duty lecture by the policeman but no ticket and no fine; mostly since it was a minor T-intersection), and probably the worst -- expired insurance sticker, something they take very seriously.

 The expired insurance was quite a trip.
 The policeman on a motorcycle pulled me over on a comfortable road, and got off his motorcycle opening the ticket tablet, like we was going to write me up anyway.
 I had no idea what I'd done wrong.
 I quickly interrupted him and got out of the car.
 He just pointed towards my windshield sticker.
 I started speaking Thai and that got his attention.
 After all, I was driving with a Nakhon Pathom license plate, so what did he expect?
 He said "insurance, expired".
 "Really?"
 He authoritatively walked over there and thumped on my windshield.
 I was pissed, at myself, my sabai wife, my secretary...
 I know the months because I check grocery expiration and packing dates.
 It was just an old habit of depending on others, but they didn't really back me up.
 Wouldn't happen again, but this was now.
 So I was pissed at them, then myself for not double-checking, but a little displaced seriousness wasn't such a bad thing.
 It dawned on me to ask him, "How did you know?"
 The date is just typed in small print on the paper.
 The big year is right, but the month is just typed on the paper, very small.
 He was a bit sensitive to the fact that I didn't know him from the expressway exit, where he is every day.
 Maybe he saw my sticker before it expired and was counting the days.
 Anyway, to make a longer story short, I supported him exceptionally well with money, and left with a trustworthy promise to pay the next year of insurance pronto.

-I've never had a totally bad experience with a policeman.
-Once, I was pulled over by a provincial cop for allegedly making an illegal right turn, but 100 baht made him so happy that I felt sorry for him more than anything else.
+I've rarely had a bad experience with a policeman.
+Once, I was pulled over by a provincial cop for allegedly making an illegal right turn, but 100 baht made him so happy that I felt sorry for him more than anything else, that he had to beg for money from a farang.

 I'm sure that I'm lucky to not have run into a bad cop.
 However, I believe that the bad cop stories are more often a mix of bad cops and bad farangs, not all bad cops.
 Sometimes, people with big egos get very defensive and hurt when they're caught wrong, and lash back.